 What an honor!

-ELEONORA AND JOSEPH WILL COME OUT IN PORTUGUESE IN THE SPRING OF 2024
+ELEONORA AND JOSEPH WILL COME OUT IN PORTUGUESE IN THE FALL OF 2024

 Selim III opened a window to the West in the Ottoman Empire, and for this he paid with his life.
 He was assassinated by the Janissary corps, the very military institution he wanted to reform.
 Among others, reforms took place during his reign in the fields of military instruction, the rise of the Ottoman press, and the opening of diplomatic missions to the West.
 Despite his many wives - whose names are well-known - he was succeeded by one of his nephews, since he didn't leave an heir.